 You hardly have time to remember to post to Instagram or send emails, let alone schedule Facebook ad campaigns.
 Kit takes the work or remembering to run Facebook ads off your plate by sending regular SMS reminders that you can boost products with ads.

-At just $10 per month ($25 for the pro version, which includes advertising on Instagram and discount/promotion integrations), you'll execute Facebook ads for much cheaper than hiring a marketing consultant or a part-time employee.
+As of June 7, 2017, Kit is now free for all Shopify store owners.
+This means you'll execute Facebook ads for much cheaper than hiring a marketing consultant or a part-time employee.

 Kit suggests unique ways you can market your products on Facebook